ctschroeder/tutorials/ou-create.md

    - [selecting a domain name](https://create.ou.edu/docs/getting-started/choosing-a-domain-name/)

       - A "subdomain" is free (carrieschroeder.oucreate.com)
-      - A "top level domain" costs $12/year (carrieschroeder.net or carrieschroeder.com)
+      - A "top level domain" costs $$ (carrieschroeder.net or carrieschroeder.com)
+      - *You probably want the free one*

 2. Go to https://create.ou.edu

 3. Click “Get Started” or “Login”

-4. Follow the directions to request a domain or subdomain (do not register for a Wordpress site -- request a full site and subdomain)
+4. Follow the directions to request a domain or subdomain (do not register for a Wordpress site -- request a full site and subdomain).

-   - On the form, tell them you are in Dr. Schroeder's DH class
+ - On the form, tell them you are in Dr. Schroeder's class

 ![OU Create](https://github.com/ctschroeder/tutorials/blob/master/images/OUCreate-DOOO.png)